niuus/Snes9xRX/README.md

 Rename the file and its extension to "BS-X.BIN", then put it inside the "snes9xgx" folder at the root of the device.
 (SD or USB)

-Remember that the BIOS use is optional, though required for a good deal of the games and digital magazines.
+Though the BIOS use is optional, it is required for a bunch of the titles, but specially, for the digital magazines.

 If you need a place to get the correct file, check the Links section down below, and visit the BS-X Project website.